 Part 2: Change Your Landing Page

-Once you've successfully established the link to your Microsoft instance, click Save Changes and click on the Custom Domain tab.
+Once you've successfully established the link to your Microsoft instance, click into the Custom Domain tab.

 Here, you should see that your Domain Type has been set and and your Domain Alias has been changed to your school's custom subdomain.
 These are configured by working with your Schoology Implementation or Project Manager during your school's implementation process.
 If these fields are not configured in the Custom Domain tab, contact Schoology Support.

 Change the Landing Page drop-down menu from Schoology Log In to External Account Provider and click Save Changes.
 Changing the landing page is the important final step in enabling your Microsoft 365 SSO configuration.
 Once you click Save Changes, your users will be able to log in to Schoology using your custom domain and Microsoft credentials.

 FAQs about the Schoology Microsoft Integration